Indian Order of Merit: Third Class

 Eight pointed dull silver star with blue circle, surrounded by silver laurels, in the middle, with crossed swords and the words Awarded for Valour, this was changed to Awarded for Gallantry in 1944.

 Conspicuous act of individual gallantry on the part of any Native Officers or Soldiers, in the Field or in the attack or defence of a Fortified place, without distinction of rank or grade.

 Second Class

 Eight pointed shiny silver star with blue circle, surrounded by gold laurels in the middle, with crossed swords and the words Awarded for Valour, this was changed to Awarded for Gallantry in 1944.

 To be obtained by those who already possess the third and for similar services.

 First Class

-Eight pointed gold star with blue circle, surrounded by gold laurels in the middle, with crossed swords and the words Awarded for Valour, this was changed to Awarded for Gallantry in 1944.
+Eight pointed gold star with blue circle, surrounded by gold laurels in the middle, with crossed swords and the words Reward of Valor, this was changed to Awarded for Gallantry in 1944.

 To be obtained in like manner only by those who possess the third and second classes.

 Ribbon

-Dark Blue ribbon flanked by two red stripes of about a sixth of the width.
+Dark blue ribbon flanked by two red stripes of about a sixth of the width.